Rick and Morty season 7

 The seventh season of the American adult animated television series Rick and Morty premiered on October 15, 2023 and concluded on December 17, 2023.
-It consisted of ten episodes.
+It consists of ten episodes.

 The season was ordered before the fourth season of the show finished airing, in May 2020, as part of an order consisting of 70 episodes.
 It is the first season not to feature Justin Roiland providing any voice work, following his dismissal from the franchise in January 2023, though he and his company, Justin Roiland's Solo Vanity Card Productions!, are still credited.
 Ian Cardoni and Harry Belden were hired to replace him as the voices of Rick and Morty respectively.